 This is the part that most pool owners neglect.
 You should have your pool inspected every year (by a licensed pool inspector) before you open it up for swimming.
 According to the CPSC, there have been over 60 electrocutions (shocked to death) and nearly 50 serious shocks since 1990.
 Some have occurred during attempted rescues because the rescuer didn’t know about the electrical hazards.
 Wet surfaces such as grass or pool decks can even conduct electricity if there is something wrong with your wiring.

-Pool equipment (pumps, filters, vacuums), lights, power or extension cords, overhead powerlines, electrical outlets, radios, stereos and TVs are all sources of electricity around pools and spas, that should be responsibly considered.
+Pool equipment (pumps, filters, vacuums), lights, power or extension cords, overhead powerlines, electrical outlets, radios, stereos, and TVs are all sources of electricity around pools and spas, which should be responsibly considered.

-No pool owner wants to imagine that they might be faced with a life-threating situation when buying a pool.
-But in this industry, we believe in precautions and having a strong back up plan.
+No pool owner wants to imagine that they might be faced with a life-threatening situation when buying a pool.
+But in this industry, we believe in precautions and having a strong backup plan.
 CPR classes do not cost that much and are usually readily available in your community.
 CPR training will give you the skills that you need to deal with an unresponsive child or adult.
 These are vital skills that you can carry with you throughout your life in all situations.

 Suggested Pool Safety Rules

-- No tricycles or other riding toys at poolside.
+- No tricycles or other riding toys at the poolside.

 - No electrical appliances near the pool.